repart.d(5) — Linux manual page

 initialize new partitions or to grow existing ones.
 In the latter

-case it will not grow the contained files systems however;
+case, it will not grow the contained files systems however;

-separate mechanisms, such as systemd-growfs(8) may be used to
+separate mechanisms, such as systemd-growfs(8) may be used to grow

-tools that respect this flag.
+that respect this flag.
 See below for details.

 [PARTITION] SECTION OPTIONS top